dward2/BME547/Lectures/intro_to_gui.md

     + `current()` method determines which item in predefined values list is selected.

+### Adding Images to Interface
+See [tkinter_images.md](../Resources/tkinter_images.md) in the Resources folder for information on adding images to your interface.

 ## References
 <https://tkdocs.com/tutorial/>  -  An excellent tutorial for using Tk.
 You can
 specify that you want to learn in Python and it will show the code using